-A customer success team is the heart and soul of an organization—the eyes and ears on the ground when it comes to all things customer health.
+A customer success (CS) team is the heart and soul of an organization—the eyes and ears on the ground when it comes to all things customer health.

-In this article, you’ll learn about the importance of customer success managers for product-led growth, and what you can expect them to work on in your organization.
+In this article, you’ll learn about the importance of customer success managers for product-led growth and what you can expect them to work on in your organization.

-• Customer success teams ensure users have in-product, self-serve support options when and where they need them.
+Customer success teams ensure users have in-product, self-serve support options when and where they need them.

-• Customer success teams are proactive, and customer support teams are reactive.
+Customer success teams are proactive, and customer support teams are reactive.

-• Customer success managers need to collaborate with different departments across the organization.
+Customer success managers need to collaborate with different departments across the organization.

-• CS team responsibilities include lowering churn and facilitating product adoption.
+CS team responsibilities include lowering churn and facilitating product adoption.

-What is customer success in product-led organizations #
+What is customer success in PLG?

 Customer success in a product-led organization involves providing users with tech-led self-serve support and resources to help them best use your product.
 This includes self-serve user onboarding and engagement prompts—typically in the form of in-app messaging—that guide users within your product.

 They’re both effective, but tech-led user success management has a key advantage: it’s scalable.
-Whereas human-led customer success teams need to hire and train new staff to support a growing user base, tech-led user success can be scaled with the click of a button.
+While human-led customer success teams need to hire and train new staff to support a growing user base, tech-led user success can be scaled with the click of a button.

-5 reasons you need CSMs on your team #
+5 Reasons you need CSMs on your team

 When adopting a product-led approach to growth, a proactive approach to customer success is an absolute must.